mmarkdown/mmark/README.md

 Outputting HTML5 is done with the `-html` switch.

 Files edited under Windows/Mac and using Windows style will be converted into Unix style line ending before parsing.
-Any output from `mmark` will used Unix line endings.
+Any output from `mmark` will use Unix line endings.

 [1]: https://daringfireball.net/projects/markdown/ "Markdown"
 [2]: https://golang.org/ "Go Language"